Snow Camping Tips

 There are no bugs – Everyone can appreciate a lack of bugs.
 The relentless swarms of mosquitoes and flies that can turn a peaceful summer night into a nightmare, they don’t exist in the winter.

-Snow camping makes you appreciate home – Some of us hate our houses, others don’t like our neighborhoods.
+Snow camping makes you appreciate home – Some of us hate our houses, others don’t like our neighbourhoods.
 But, nothing is sure to make you appreciate your home faster than a snow camping adventure will.

 Climates and Locations for Snow Camping